jonasmb/curlnoisejittering/README.md

 ./build_external.sh
 ```

-On Windows, run build_external.sh in the Developer PowerShell and the rest in the Anaconda Prompt.
+On Windows, run .sh files in the Developer PowerShell for Visual Studio and the rest in the Anaconda Prompt.

 ## Installation using Pip